it-at-m/Praktikumsplaner/doc/src/features/Nachwuchskraefte.md

 Non-Excel files or old-format Excel files (older than 2007) will produce errors after uploading.

-The Excel file has to be in <a href="../assets/Import_Standart.xlsx" download>this correct format</a>.
+The Excel file has to be in the correct format.
+Download an sample file <a href="../assets/Import_Standart.xlsx" download>here</a>.

 The first name (Vorname) has to be between 2 and 255 characters.